Segfault with non-interacting atoms with Verlet scheme

 PS I just pushed up a change to gerrit that checks if the energies are finite.
 This should catch most cases and give the user a hint of what is causing the issue.
 However, it doesn't allow non-interacting atoms to overlap.

-#10 Updated by Berk Hess over 3 years ago
+#10 Updated by Berk Hess about 4 years ago

 Ah, now I understand. (but you still need to add the missing exclusions/bond)